Children’s Backpack Program

 - Beanie Baby flamingo

-- Flamingo necklace
+- Flamingo pen

 Teen Backpacks

-- Red drawstring bag
+- Branded drawstring bag

-- Journal: Help, Someone I Love is Sick!
+- Book for ages 12-14: Help, Someone I Love is Sick! (journal)

 - "Stress in a Jar" game